 ― Peter A. Levine

 For some people, PTSD develops soon after a trauma.
-For others, it does not start for months or years after the danger and trauma has passed.
+For others, it does not start for months or years after the danger and trauma have passed.
 Whenever or however it shows itself, it is important for those who suffer to know that it is okay to speak openly about what they have experienced.
 It is possible to resolve the difficult symptoms of PTSD, and often, a skilled therapist can guide that process.